brianhumphreys/FCND-Controls-CPP/README.md

 # Performance Evaluation #

+All tests passed but I could not seem to figure out how to properly embed the gifs into the markdown file.

 ## scenario 2 ##
    - Roll is less than 0.025 radian of nominal for 0.75 seconds (3/4 of the duration of the loop)
    - Roll rate is less than 2.5 radian/sec for 0.75 seconds